General Dental Informtion

 Factors Causing Periodontal Disease

-In addition to microbial plaques and not observing health principles, a food regime lacking nutritional foods and vitamins a, c, and e, folates, beta-carotenes, and minerals can weaken the body’s immune system and cause periodontal disease.
-Psychological, mental stress and smoking also weakens the body against periodontal disease, and illnesses such as diabetes can intensify periodontal disease.
+Additionally, along with microbial plaques & not observing health principles, there are other ways to weaken the body’s immune system.
+More specifically, a food regime lacking nutritional foods and vitamins a, c, and e, folates, beta-carotenes, and minerals can weaken the body’s immune system and may cause periodontal disease.
+Furthermore, psychological, mental stress and smoking also weakens the body against periodontal disease.
+A small fun fact for periodontal disease is that illnesses such as diabetes can intensify it.All of these together create a traumatic experience for any patient, and it is important to contact your dentist as soon as possible.

 Periodontal Disease, the Cause of Many Other Dangerous Diseases